A Look into The Current Pet Food Shortage

 Large retailers such as supermarkets, big box stores, and even online retailers seem to have more significant out-of-stock problems than smaller independents.
-The COVID ripple and the boom in pet adoptions have impacted the pet industry tremendously on many levels.
 For you, this means that shopping at local independent stores could benefit you and the community you live in!

-The Covid-19 pandemic has caused interruptions on nearly every level of the supply chain.
-Some you may have never considered, and others take several weeks or months to trickle down to store shelves.
-Nevertheless, it’s clear that the COVID ripple is responsible for the slower production rates of canned pet food.
+The Covid-19 pandemic has caused interruptions at every level of the supply chain, impacting various aspects that affect the availability of canned pet food.
+These disruptions, some of which may not have been previously considered, can take several weeks or months to manifest on store shelves.
+Let’s explore the key factors contributing to the slower production rates of canned pet food.

-- Imported ingredients have also seen delays.
-Production facilities, both national and international, have measures that require manufacturing facilities to close for extended lengths of time for quarantine and cleaning measures, along with the labor and supply shortages.
-In addition, the staffing shortages and safety measures in place with the U.S. Customs and Border Patrol also extend the time imported products sit at the port.
+Imported ingredients have encountered delays as well.
+Both national and international production facilities have implemented measures that require extended closures for quarantine, cleaning, and labor and supply shortages.
+Additionally, staffing shortages and safety measures enforced by the U.S. Customs and Border Patrol have prolonged the time imported products spend at ports, further exacerbating delays.

-- Inclement weather has also delayed transportation along the supply chain.
-Delays due to unsafe travel conditions and power outages from winter storms have been widespread from suppliers to production facilities to retailers.
-While this may not be a significant cause for empty shelves, it contributes to slower replenishment.
+Inclement weather has also impeded transportation throughout the supply chain.
+Widespread delays caused by hazardous travel conditions and power outages resulting from winter storms have affected suppliers, production facilities, and retailers.
+Although this factor may not be the primary cause for empty shelves, it contributes to slower replenishment.

-Many families took advantage of the extra time they’ve had the last couple of years and welcomed a new furry friend into their home, and all those new pets inevitably brought a surge in demand for pet food.
+Many families took advantage of the extra time they’ve had the last couple of years and welcomed a new pet into their home.All those new pets inevitably brought a surge in demand for pet food.
 APPA reports 70% of U.S. households owned at least one pet in 2021, and pet owners have become increasingly interested in what they are feeding their pets.
 Wet and canned food, in particular, saw a dramatic increase in sales.

 Have some formulas changed?